 Baseline data and Numbers analysed

-Between March 2019 and September 2019, 4163 referral packs including, were distributed across the three arms.
+Between March 2019 and September 2019, 4163 referral packs were distributed across the three arms.
 As detailed in methods, packs included information sheets, a barcoded referral slip and, in the HIVST arms, 2 HIVST kits.
 For peer-navigator direct distribution (PND) and standard of care (SOC) arms, numbers of referral packs directly distributed were 1480 (35.6%) and 1098 (26.4%), respectively, taking up a total of 13,117 and 11,390 hours of peer-navigator time (Table 1).
 Peer-navigators in the incentivized peer network (IPN) distribution arm spent less time (5,039 hours total) implementing the intervention and distributed the highest number of referral packs (1585, 38.1% of total).
 Peer Navigators in the eight IPN clusters approached n=55 seeds (women aged 18-24), this resulted in n=216 incentivized respondents during six months and seven recruitment waves.
 The structure of the social networks through which distribution occurred in the IPN arm is summarised in Figure 2.

 Figure 2: Incentivised Peer Navigator (IPN) distribution chains (n=1585)